vantezzen/plasmo-state/README.md

 }
 ```

+### Usage in Offscreen pages

+plasmo-state can be used within offscreen pages.
+However, since offscreen pages cannot connect with the browser storage or other tabs directly, plasmo-state will use the background worker to sync the state across environments.

+Due to this, you *need to ensure* that a background worker is running when using plasmo-state in offscreen pages.
+You can simply initialize the state with `setupState` in the background worker and plasmo-state will take care of the rest.

 ### Listen for changes

 The `State` extends the NodeJS [`EventEmitter`](https://nodejs.org/api/events.html#class-eventemitter) to allow you to listen for changes in the state.